stephenboyd/constellation/README.md

 # constellation
-An attempt at making a social network with Meteor.
+Currently a scratchpad for learning Meteor.